 Understanding Cortizo sliding doors

 Finding information about Cortizo doors is difficult when trying to obtain consistent information about the product.
 The reason for this is that many major manufacturers use the Cortizo system but rebrand it.
 The number of suppliers selling this brand under a different name appears to outnumber those selling as Cortizo doors.
+It’s the same for folding sliding doors in this system too.

 - Origin Global with their OS-20 Artisan Sliding Door.